Royal Rumble (2013): Storylines

-The event comprised five matches, including one on the Pre-Show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWE's writers, with storylines produced on WWE's weekly television shows, Raw and SmackDown.
+The event comprised five matches, including one on the Pre-Show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 CM Punk lost the WWE Championship to The Rock, ending his reign at 434 days.

 On July 23, 2012, during Raw 1000, The Rock announced that he would challenge for the WWE Championship at the Royal Rumble.
 Later that night, reigning champion CM Punk, Daniel Bryan, and John Cena each stated that they'd face The Rock as defending champion; later that night, Punk turned heel, attacking and laying out The Rock.
 Punk defended the championship for the rest of the year, while on December 23, 2012, The Rock tweeted to Punk that he was ready for the Royal Rumble.
 On the January 7 episode of Raw, Punk retained the WWE Championship against Ryback in a Tables, Ladders, and Chairs match after The Shield interfered.
 They also did during Punk's defense against Ryback and John Cena back at Survivor Series; this win secured Punk as the one who would defend against The Rock.
 On the January 21 episode of Raw while speaking about beating Punk at the Royal Rumble, The Shield assaulted The Rock.
 After the assault, WWE Chairman Vince McMahon announced that if The Shield interfered in the match, Punk will be stripped of his title.

 Big Show began a feud with Alberto Del Rio after humiliating Del Rio's personal ring announcer, Ricardo Rodriguez, sarcastically picking him to fight Big Show for the World Heavyweight Championship during "Champion's Choice Night" on the New Year's Eve 2013 episode of Raw, leading to a disqualification win for Big Show after Del Rio interfered.
 On the January 11, 2013, episode of SmackDown, Del Rio defeated Big Show in a Last Man Standing match for the championship.
 Three days later on Raw, Big Show announced that he would invoke his rematch clause at the pay-per-view.
 The week after, he made the match a Last Man Standing Match.